How sitting is killing us

 How sitting is killing us – You’ve probably heard the phrase ‘sitting is the new smoking’.
 Well, it’s also the new obesity, diabetes and cancer.
 Sitting all day is killing us.
 From depression to diabetes and early death, the chair is deadlier than the gun.

-Technology is impressive in many ways, but the downside of it is a world in which most of us spend most of our lives sitting and staring at screens.
-Studies show that the average person in the developed world sits 12 hours a day – in cars, on trains and buses, at desks, on sofas in front of TV, sitting in cafes and restaurants… sitting, sitting, and sitting.
+Technology is impressive in many ways, but its downside is a world in which most of us spend most of our lives sitting and staring at screens.
+Studies show that the average person in the developed world sits for 12 hours a day – in cars, on trains and buses, at desks, on sofas in front of TVs, and in cafes and restaurants.

 Our entire society and environment are structured around being seated.
 We sit in our schools, cinemas, public transport, offices, cafes and restaurants.
-We feel unlucky if we don’t get a seat, and as children, we are made to stand as a punishment.
+We feel unlucky if we don’t get a seat, and as children, we are often made to stand as a form of punishment.

 What it causes

 All this sitting is causing everything from digestive and metabolic issues to cancers, heart disease, diabetes, and early death.
 Not to mention sore backs, stiff necks, tight hips and shoulders.
 Then there are the mental impacts.
 Sitting for more than six hours during the workday puts you at a higher risk for anxiety and depression.
-Nations such as the UK and the US are losing millions of working days yearly due to excessive sitting.
+Nations such as the UK and the US lose millions of working days each year due to excessive sitting.

 Health risks